BloomTech-Labs/Groa-ds/cortex/README.md

 # Test Locally

-- On Windows replace *** with database password and run this in the terminal
+- On Windows replace *** with database password and host run this in the terminal
 ```
 set DB_PASSWORD=***
 set DEV=***